mrb25/VinnyBot/docs/commands.rst

 * ~comment @user or #channel -- Generates a unique comment based on the user/channel post history (Experimental)
 * ~ryzen -- Hey did you hear about Ryzen?
-* ~nowplaying -- gives a list of games being played by server members right now.
+* ~games -- gives a list of games being played by server members right now.
 In order of most to least played.

 :ref:`Comment_Examples`